subsquid/docs/docs/cloud/resources/rpc-proxy.md

 ---
 sidebar_position: 70
-title: RPC proxy service
+title: RPC addon
 description: Built-in RPC endpoints
 ---

-# RPC proxy service
+# RPC addon

 [List of available networks](/cloud/reference/rpc-proxy-networks) and their aliases is available on the reference page.

-Subsquid Cloud provides a built-in RPC proxy service.
-The service is available to all squids deployed to the Cloud, although [playground](/cloud/resources/organizations/#playgrounds) squids only have access to a limited number of calls.
+Subsquid Cloud provides a built-in RPC service.
+The service is available as an addon to all squids deployed to the Cloud, although [playground](/cloud/resources/organizations/#playgrounds) squids only have access to a limited number of calls.

-[Professional organizations](/cloud/resources/organizations/#professional-organizations) do not have that limitation and [can access](#external-access) their RPC proxy endpoints from outside of the Cloud.
+[Professional organizations](/cloud/resources/organizations/#professional-organizations) do not have that limitation and [can access](#external-access) their RPC endpoints from outside of the Cloud.

 Enable the RPC add-on in the [manifest](/cloud/reference/manifest) like this:
 ```yaml